defectiveturrent/climbu/doc/get started.rst

    >>> 4 % 2
    0

 Ok, I think that's enough.
-Well, Climbu has all operators that are common in other languages (such as +, -, *, /, % etc).
+Well, Climbu has all operators that are common in other languages r"""(such as +, -, *, /, % etc)""".

 Logical operators
 +++++++++++++++++